60 Farmhouse Living Room Ideas

 To keep your shiplap looking fresh, paint it white.
 This will brighten your living room.
 If white paint is too dull, consider giving your wood a whitewash treatment.
 This gives you the benefit of white paint while also showcasing the beauty of the wood grain.

-2. Exposed Beams
+2. Enhancing the Character With Exposed Beams

 You can create the impression of a rustic farmhouse with exposed beams.
 Look for salvaged or reclaimed wooden beams from older homes and barns.
 This helps to give your family room an authentic farmhouse rustic style.
 Or you could use faux beams, which will go up quickly but don’t provide any real support for your roof.